PE at Hingham Primary School

 Nurture – We regularly encourage children to be healthy and active.
 This helps all children practise teamwork in school which they can then use in the communities they are part of.

 Learn – We broaden our children’s experiences of physical activity with a broad and varied PE curriculum.
 This enjoyment of PE promotes a lifelong love of physical activity in children and staff.
-We offer staff CPD training in PE to ensure high quality provision.
+We offer staff Continuous Professional Development training in PE to ensure high quality provision.

-Achieve – We provide intra and inter-school competition through our SSP.
+Achieve – We provide intra-school and inter-school competition through our School Sports Partnership.
 We encourage children to record their personal bests and attempt challenges.
 This helps us achieve improved attitudes to health and regular purposeful activity.
 We first focus on skill development in each sport and then allow children to hone those skills by competing in competitive matches.

-How did we spend the grant at Hingham Primary School?
+How do we spend the 'PE and Sports Premium' at Hingham Primary School?

 The pie chart below shows the percentage spending of the funding in relation to the 5 Key Indicators, which are:

-Key indicator 1: The engagement of all pupils in regular physical activity – Chief Medical Officer guidelines recommend that primary school children undertake at least 30 minutes of physical activity a day in school.
+Key indicator 1: The engagement of all pupils in regular physical activity – Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school.

-Key indicator 2: The profile of PE and sport being raised across the school as a tool for whole school improvement.
+Key indicator 2: The profile of PESSPA being raised across the school as a tool for whole school improvement.

 Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport.